geekscrapy/docker-snort/README.md

 To use:

-## 0. Oink code required from: https://www.snort.org/oinkcodes
+*NB* Oink code required from: https://www.snort.org/oinkcodes

 ## 1. Build with: